duncanbeyer/chess/README.md

 the beginning of the following college term.
 It was all written quickly using whatever logic I could think to do first.
 I had to look up what the exact rules were for operations such as en passant and castling but the logic of implementing it is all my own.

+If you are interested in the specific logics of the game, the program is rife with comments.

 Features
 =======
 When the game is run, a menu opens and the player can select either a regular game or a timed game.